maxrolon/wayside/README.md

 ##Description
-Activates a nav menu with internally facing links that, when clicked, scroll down to an anchored element.
+Hijacks a nav menu with internally facing links.
+When a link is clicked, the window scrolls down to the element.

 ## Install
 ```bash